wahyu12v/wahyu12v/README.md

 <a href="#"><img align="left" alt="CSS" title="CSS" width="21px" src="https://img.icons8.com/color/48/000000/css3.png" /></a>
   <br>
   <br>

+## Recent Projects

+### Hamka BS
+An LMS system used by Muhammadiyah Kampa Elementary School and Muhammadiyah Kampa Junior High School.
+Here, I served as the Team Leader and Front-End Developer.
+The system can be accessed at: [hamka-bs.com](https://hamka-bs.com)

+### Geographic Information System for Pharmacies in Pekanbaru
+A Geographic Information System for pharmacies used by the general public.
+This system is still in development, and I played the role of Team Leader and Front-End Developer.The system can be accessed at: [SIG](https://github.com/wahyu12v/Sistem_Informasi_Geografis_Apotek_Pekanbaru)

 I enjoy collaborating and sharing knowledge.
 Let's connect and discuss interesting projects we can work on together!